RV Plumbing Repair with PEX

 Their advantage is a relative low price and ready availability.

 Their biggest disadvantage is the need to push the end of the PEX tubing over a flair on the fitting.
 It takes some strength and can be difficult to do in a tight space where you can’t get enough leverage.
 A wrench and a pair of slip-joint pliers are all you need to tighten the compression nuts.
 Flair-It makes a special wrench that may be needed in a tight space where pliers would be difficult to use.
 But, so far, I’ve not needed one.
-The wrench costs under $10.
+The wrench costs about $15.

 The second most common repair fitting is the quick-connect or push-on type.
 Common brand names are SharkBite and Sea Tech but there are others.